har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 * Press the reset button.
 This is first boot and there is no calibration data.
 You will see a checksum error message, followed by automatic accelerometer and gyroscope calibration.
 (You will not have to do anything if the unit is resting horizontally).
 * The gyroscope is re-calibrated each time on power-up due to issues with drift and environmental conditions.
 You should leave the vario undisturbed when you hear the count-down beeps for gyroscope calibration.
 If the vario is disturbed during the gyro calibration process (e.g. you turn it on while in flight), it will use the last saved gyro calibration parameters.
 * [This is a build and startup serial monitor log](docs/build_log.txt).
 You should see similar results.
-* This project uses the KF4D kalman filter algorithm from the [ESP32_IMU_GPS_BARO_VARIO](https://github.com/har-in-air/ESP32_IMU_BARO_GPS_VARIO) project.
+* If you are using an ESP8266 dev board with circuitry for automatic program and reset (e.g. NodeMCU), you won't get the same logs as I did, as the board will automatically reset after loading the firmware and set zero defaults for the calibration values.
+It should still work however, as the zero calibration values are detected as 'uncalibrated'.

+# WiFi Configuration and OTA Firmware Updates

+## WiFi Configuration
-* To put the vario into WiFi configuration mode, switch on the vario and immediately press the `PCC` button.
-Keep it pressed until you hear a confirmation tone, then release.
+To put the vario into WiFi AP server mode, switch on the vario and immediately press and hold the `PCC` button.
+When you hear a confirmation tone, release PCC.

 You can now connect to the WiFi Access Point `ESP8266Vario` - no password needed.
 Now, access the url `http://192.168.4.1` in a browser.

-* Compiled with Bluetooth support
+Compiled with Bluetooth support
 <img src="docs/wifi_config_webpage.png">

-* Compiled without Bluetooth support
+Compiled without Bluetooth support
 <img src="docs/wifi_config_webpage_no_bt.png">

+## OTA Firmware Update
+Use `Sketch->Export compiled binary` to export the compiled firmware binary file to the Arduino sketch folder.

-* To update the firmware, access the url `http://192.168.4.1/update`.
+Put the vario into Wifi AP server mode, connect to the AP and access the url `http://192.168.4.1/update`.

 Upload the new firmware binary `.bin` file.
-Reboot the vario.
-Select WiFi configuration mode again, and confirm the firmware revision string has changed (assuming it has been updated along with code changes).
+Switch the vario off and on again.
+Select WiFi configuration mode again.
+If the firmware revision string has been updated in the new firmware binary, you can confirm the updated value in the home page url `http://192.168.4.1`.
-Note : To export the compiled firmware binary file to the sketch folder, use the `Sketch->Export compiled binary` command.

 <img src="docs/firmware_update.png">